-Though the total height of the closure plate will accommodate a maximum opening height of 650mm, heights above 610mm will leave the closure plate and sealing tape visible above the appliance.
+The total height of the closure plate is 660mm and will accommodate a maximum opening height of 650mm (This allows a 10mm overhang).
+Heights above 620mm (Inclusive of sealing tape) will leave the sealing tape and closure plate visible above the appliance.